2018-2019 ACC Basketball Preview

 Replacing Berry will be Williams’ biggest challenge this season, particularly considering the most likely candidates are going to be freshmen.
 Coby White, a 6-5 top 25 recruit and the all time leading scorer in North Carolina high school history, should ultimately become the starter.
 If White does win the position, he will definitely bring a score first mentality; he’s an excellent perimeter shooter and a multi-speed driver that can finish at the basket in a variety of ways.
 Joel Berry was a score first point guard, so it wouldn’t represent a huge change for White to take over.
 Although he likely won’t start, Rechon Black, a 6-8 top 50 recruit, could become the team’s primary facilitator and spend much of his time as the defacto point guard.
 Similar to Pinson, Black is a pass first player with excellent vision as well as a strong rebounder that excels at starting the break.
 Also like Pinson, Black doesn’t shoot the 3 well at this point, but that won’t be a problem for the Tar Heels.
 Junior Seventh Woods will get a look at point guard as well, but his offensive skill set simply hasn’t developed.
 Regardless of who handles the ball, they will receive significant support from senior wings Kenny Williams and Cameron Johnson.
 The 6-4 Williams (11.4 ppg., 40.7% 3pt.) is a high end 3 and D wing that took a huge step forward as a junior.
 The 6-8 Johnson (12.4 ppg., 4.7 rpg., 34.1% 3pt.) struggled slightly with his shot in his first year after transferring from Pittsburgh, but he’s still a career 38.0% shooter from behind the arc for his career.
 Both Williams and Johnson posted better than 2 to 1 assist to turnover ratios a year ago and will help take care of the basketball, and both are willing contributors on the boards that will help the Tar Heels retain their rebounding edge (the Tar Heels finished 3rd in the country a year ago).
 Wiry 6-5 junior Brandon Robinson will provide Williams with additional depth as a developing 3 and D wing.

 Luke Maye (16.9 ppg., 10.1 rpg., 43.1% 3pt.) was a breakout star for the Tar Heels following his 2017 NCAA Tournament heroics, and should be in the running for national player of the year as a senior.
 Despite limited athletic ability, he has an innate ability to find or create space for himself as both a shooter and rebounder; combined with a soft and accurate shooting touch and solid vision as a passer, he can capably serve as the focal point of the offense.
 Maye’s also a smart defensive player that can defend on the perimeter but more than held his own in the post after Williams moved him to center to create more favorable offensive matchups.
 Joining Maye in the frontcourt will be Roy Williams’ first top 5 recruit since Harrison Barnes.
 Nassir Little, a 6-7 projected top 5 pick in next year’s draft, should move into the starting lineup as the team’s stretch 4 while spending significant time at small forward.
-He’s an explosive scorer with an improving perimeter jump shot, and his length and athleticism will allow him to compete defensively on the boards.
+Little is an explosive scorer with an improving perimeter jump shot, and he's already an excellent defensive player whose length and athleticism will also allow him to compete on the boards.
 The Tar Heels will get larger when they go to the bench, with sophomores Garrison Brooks and Sterling Manley looking to build on better than expected freshman campaigns.
 Prior to Maye’s move to center in early January, the pair was averaging a respectable combined 30.8 minutes, 11.7 points, 9.7 rebounds, and 1.1 blocks per game.
 The 6-9 Brooks was the starter to begin the season, and he stepped in seamlessly to help at the defensive end and on the boards.
 The 6-11 Manley got lost at times, but his size and athleticism give him more upside.
 He’s already an imposing rebounder and shotblocker.
 Both should be better able to score in the post as sophomores after working on post moves in the offseason.

 Just how good this North Carolina team is going to be will be largely determined by how efficiently the offense can run with freshmen running the point.
 While that will be an imposing task, it will be made significantly easier by the ability of returning starters Maye, Johnson, and Williams to stretch the floor.
 The Tar Heels also excel at passing as a team; they finished 3rd in the country in assist to turnover ratio a year ago, and everyone outside of their true centers had more assists than turnovers.
 With the addition of two high end scorers in Little and White to Maye and spot up shooters Williams and Johnson, scoring might actually come more easily to North Carolina, who finished last season 123rd in overall fg.% and 116th in 3pt.%.
 Otherwise, rebounding should again be a major strength, while the increased length on the perimeter should allow the team to better contest 3 point shooters (they were a dismal 322nd in 3pt.% defense a year ago).
 While Joel Berry was the most important player on the 2017 NCAA Championship team, Roy Williams will theoretically be putting more talent on the floor than he did a year ago; combined with a strong group of seniors, the Tar Heels should be a favorite to win an ACC title and potentially reach the Final Four.